Phenomenological power spectrum models for H$\alpha$ emission line galaxies from the Nancy Grace Roman Space Telescope: Introduction

-Galaxy clustering in the quasi-linear regime can be modelled analytically with linear perturbation theory \citep{Goldstein22} or with an effective field theory \citep{Perko16}.
-Although improvements in these analytical methods are being made such that they can be applicable across smaller scales, the usual practice for modeling galaxy clustering down into the non-linear regime is to perform a cosmological N-body simulation, extract a halo catalog, and assign galaxies to the host halos with an occupation model (Halo Model; \citealt{Cooray02}).
+The usual practice for modeling galaxy clustering down into the non-linear regime is to perform a cosmological N-body simulation, extract a halo catalog, and assign galaxies to the host halos with an occupation model (Halo Model; \citealt{Cooray02}).
 The challenge with the halo model is that you are limited to the cosmology of the N-body simulation.
 If you wish to have cosmological parameters free you must perform many simulations and employ some technique to interpolate between the cosmologies, i.e., use an emulator to sample the response field (see \citealt{Zhai19b}).
-Additionally, how you establish the dark matter halo-galaxy connection can impact cosmological constraints \citep{Wechsler18}.
+Another challenge is that the modeling of the dark matter halo-galaxy connection \citep{Wechsler18} can impact clustering in the non-linear regime, making the emulator specific to a particular selections of galaxies and/or a certain range of redshifts.

 We explore corrections to linear cold dark matter (CDM) theory, as predicated using the forward modelling code package {\sc camb}\footnote{\url{CAMB.info}} \citep{Lewis00,Lewis02,Howlett12}, that account for non-linear baryonic and dark matter halo growth effects.
-For the smearing out of the BAO peak due to baryonic effects, we explore two methods to 'de-wiggling' the BAO signal, one with a single transition parameter $k_*$ \citep{Wang_2013}, that fixes the ratio between the parallel and perpendicular transition scale at $k^\parallel_*=[1+f_g^*(z)]^{-1}k^\perp_*$ where $k^\perp_*=k_*$, and another where the parallel and perpendicular transition parameters are left as independent free variables \citep{Beutler17}, $\Sigma_\perp=G(z)/k^\perp_*$ and $\Sigma_\parallel=G(z)/k^\parallel_*$, respectively.
+For the smearing out of the BAO peak due to baryonic effects, we explore two methods to 'de-wiggling' the BAO signal, one with a single transition parameter $k_*$ \citep{Wang_2013}, that fixes the ratio between the parallel and perpendicular transition scale at $k^\parallel_*=[1+f_g^*(z)]^{-1}k^\perp_*$ where $k^\perp_*=k_*$ (we note is consistent with the method of IR-resummation used to correct Eularian perturbative methods), and another where the parallel and perpendicular transition parameters are left as independent free variables \citep{Beutler17}, $\Sigma_\perp=G(z)/k^\perp_*$ and $\Sigma_\parallel=G(z)/k^\parallel_*$, respectively.
 For non-linear structure growth, we explore two analytical methods, one which incorporates the halo model ({\sc HaloModel} or HM; \citealt{Mead_2015}) and one with a fitting formula to a galaxy semi-analytical model (SAM) (\citealt{Cole05}), including an analysis on incorporating an additional term for higher $k$'s \citep{Sanchez08}.